University Senior Lecturer in General Practice and Palliative Care, General Practitioner and Honorary Consultant Physician in Palliative Care

 Tel: 01223 763082

-Stephen’s pre-clinical training was in Cambridge and his clinical training in Oxford.
-After GP training in Bristol he started work in a market town practice in the Cambridgeshire Fens and then in 1990 moved to a practice in Cambridge.
+Stephen’s pre-clinical medical training was in Cambridge and his clinical training in Oxford.
+After GP training in Bristol he started work in a market town practice in the Cambridgeshire Fens and then in 1990 moved to a GP practice in Cambridge.
 He continues to work clinically in General Practice.
 He has worked clinically in the Arthur Rank Hospice in Cambridge since 1995, where he has been Honorary Consultant Physician in Palliative Care since 1996.

 Funded by a NHS R&D Health Services Research Training Fellowship 1998 – 2001, he undertook the City University MSc course in Advanced Social Science Research Methods and Statistics.
 His 2005 MD thesis from the University of Cambridge “General Practitioner provision of Palliative Care in the United Kingdom” was awarded the Clinical School’s Ralph Noble prize.